 - You have lived separate and apart from your spouse for 1 year, or

 - Your spouse has committed adultery.
-This means that your spouse had sexual intercourse with someone else, or
+Meaning that your spouse is in an intimate relationship with someone else, or

 - Your spouse was physically or mentally cruel to you making it impossible to continue the marriage.

 You do not need to hire a lawyer to represent you, but you are advised to consult with one.
 There are many important decisions that must be made concerning your children, your property and financial support.
 If you and your spouse agree on these important decisions, certain documents need to be prepared by a lawyer.
-You will require independent legal advice for the agreement to be binding.
+These documents can either be court orders or a separation agreement.
+You and your spouse will both require independent legal advice from a lawyer for the separation agreement to be binding.
 Where you and your spouse cannot agree on certain matters, a lawyer can assist you in making your claims.
 Your lawyer will inform you of the divorce mediation services available to resolve any disputes between you and your spouse.
-You may want to listen to the Dial-A-Law topic 233 Divorce Mediation.

 Once the claim is filed at the Court House with the Clerk, you must “serve” a copy of the claim on your spouse.

 - Your spouse must know that you have started an action for divorce.

 - The Statement of Claim must be served personally, however, you cannot personally hand the claim to your spouse.
 You can either hire a process server to serve the claim or alternatively get another individual to serve the claim on your spouse.

 If your spouse cannot be located or is out of the country and you cannot serve them personally, you may apply to the Court for permission to use an alternate method of service.
 You will need to obtain a Substitutional Service Order from the Courts.
 An alternate method may be to place a notice in the newspaper where your spouse last resided, or to serve them via social media or email.